-We are a city built on character and spirit, comprised of layers and overlapping networks, in which people and communities work together in a very natural way.
+We are a city built on character and spirit, made up of layers and overlapping networks, in which people and communities work together in a very natural way.

 One third of Sheffield sits in the Peak District National Park (making us England’s greenest city) and we have the highest ratio of trees to people of any European city.